Such a shame that I have to come all the way back here just to fix stuff.

 Well, that was certainly not how I intended my first impression to go.
 I'm not really ecstatic over the idea of the most skilled I.S. pilot alive being able to read my thoughts.

-"And here we are!"
+"Ah, here we are!"

 Church cocked an eyebrow at her.
 "I thought Miss Orimura said that the vacancy was recent?"